pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 `
 ```

+- authKey
+  - Type: String
-- authKey (String): If Access Manager is utilized, client uses this in all restricted requests.
+  - Used for restricted requests when Access Manager is enabled.

 ### Sample code